-As a science and outdoors writer, I’ve been working on a book on wildlife corridors for some time.
-A frequent visitor to Montana, I first became interested in the Yellowstone to Yukon Conservation Initiative (y2y.net), an ambitious effort to reestablish a northern Rocky Mountain wildlife migration corridor.
+As a science and outdoors writer and editor, I’ve been interested in wildlife corridors for some time.
+A frequent visitor to Montana, I first learned of the Yellowstone to Yukon Conservation Initiative (y2y.net), an ambitious effort to reestablish a northern Rocky Mountain wildlife migration corridor.
 With a little research, I found similar efforts across North America.
 Above, for example, I look across the Columbia Highlands linking the Rockies with the Cascades from the summit of Salmo Mountain in Washington state.
-My interests have since broadened to encompass many of the proposed corridors, which then led to starting a book.
+My interests have since broadened to encompass these other proposed corridors, which then led to starting a book.

 Yet, as I continue to write about wildlife corridors, I find that completing such a book will take some time for exploration, research, and writing, while the completed chapters sit, without being available.
-And so, this website, which may eventually evolve into a traditionally published book.
+And so, this website, which may eventually evolve into a published book.

 I hope you enjoy and find the corridor descriptions useful.
 Let me know what you think by leaving a reply below.

 A multitude of organizations and individuals are working to reestablish North America’s wildlife corridors.
 Their work gives us hope for the future.